Glatzli/model_comparison_codes/README.md

   		point north of patscherkofel (still cooling):

   add wind:
-  strong winds work against strong cold pool production, in wipp valley there are higher wspds which maybe wind speed is higher up in AROME (maybe there also foehn in wipp valley)
+  strong winds work against strong cold pool production, in wipp valley there are higher wspds! maybe wind speed is higher up in AROME (maybe there also foehn in wipp valley)

 	Temperatur-Unterschied zw niedrigstem modell-level und Boden & Austauchsckoeffizien